 Project upgrades and repairs include: new flooring in apartments, new storm doors, repairs to the parking lot, new building entry doors and system, and new common area furniture, new laundry facilities, and a complete remodel of common kitchen and bathroom facilities.

-Repairs and upgrades are scheduled to be performed in 2019.
+Repairs and upgrades are scheduled to be performed in 2019 and 2020.